henryreith/BHuman-PHP-SDK/README.md

 # BHuman API PHP SDK

 This repository contains a PHP Software Development Kit (SDK) for the BHuman API.
 BHuman.ai is an advanced AI-based video generation platform.
-This SDK simplifies the interaction with the BHuman API, providing a structured and object-oriented approach to create dynamic and personalized videos with ease.
+This php SDK simplifies the interaction with the BHuman API, providing a structured and object-oriented approach to create dynamic and personalized videos with ease.

+You can find BHuman office API docs with examples here: https://github.com/bhuman-ai/public_api

 ## Features